patrick-reyes/patrick-reyes.github.io/README.md

 # patrick-reyes.github.io

-My personal website which can be viewed at https://patrickreyes.dev
+My Profile website for RMIT course Introduction to Information Techology Assignment 1 which can be viewed at https://patrick-reyes.github.io